disponibile anche in italiano

 The US share, that has always been large, had increased at that time.

-The next graph shows an update of the same picture in the most recent data (countries with over seven million internet hosts in the second half of 2007.)
+The next graph shows an update of the same picture in the most recent data (countries with over ten million internet hosts in December 2011.)

-If, for better readability, we exclude the United States, this is the picture for the other 25 countries with over two-and-a-half million internet hosts.
+If, for better readability, we exclude the United States, this is the picture for the other 27 countries with over four million internet hosts.

 There were some relevant changes in recent years, with growth of some European countries, a stronger presence of Brazil and Mexico and new developments in China and India.
 But over a third of the internet outside the United States remains concentrated in five countries that have six percent of the world’s population.